A universal median quasi-Monte Carlo integration: Median QMC integration

+We note that a quite similar result has been shown recently in \cite[Theorem~3.7]{GL22} for higher order polynomial lattices, i.e., polynomial lattices with a modulus of larger degree $n\geq m$.
+This subtle difference between point sets requires including the additional parameter $\tau$ in the present analysis, especially to deal with $\mu_1(\bsk)$ appearing in the first statement of Lemma~\ref{lem:plr_walsh_average}.

-\begin{remark} Following an argument similar to that of Remark~\ref{rem:main2_net}, in the case of product weights, the probabilistic worst-case error $\epsilon$ is bounded independently of $s$ if there exists $\lambda'\in (1/\alpha,1]$ such that $\sum_{j=1}^{\infty}\gamma^{\lambda'}_j <\infty$.
-Again, this necessary condition compares favorably with that in Remark~\ref{rem:main2_net}. \end{remark}
+\begin{corollary} If there exists $\lambda'\in (1/\alpha,1]$ such that the product weights satisfy $\sum_{j=1}^{\infty}\gamma^{\lambda'}_j <\infty$, the probabilistic worst-case error given in Theorem~\ref{thm:main2_plr} is bounded independently of $s$ and decays at the rate of $O(b^{-m/\lambda'})$. \end{corollary} Again, this sufficient condition compares favorably with that in Corollary~\ref{rem:main2_net}.

+A lower error estimate by Sharygin \cite{Sh63}, originally for unweighted function spaces, applies to the weighed spaces $\cF^{\Sob}_{s,\alpha,\bsgamma,q}$, and the convergence rate of the worst-case error cannot be better than $N^{-\alpha}$.
+As the number of points is $N=b^m$ in Theorems~\ref{thm:main2_net} and \ref{thm:main2_plr}, with fixed values of $\delta$ and $b$, our obtained probabilistic worst-case error bounds are of order $N^{-1/\lambda}$ for $\lambda\in (1/\alpha,1]$, which is almost optimal as $\lambda\searrow 1/\alpha$ but with growing constants.
+Regarding the dimension-independence of the worst-case error, the sufficient condition same as that in Corollary~\ref{rem:main2_plr} can be derived from \cite[Theorem~3.10]{DKLNS14} for interlaced polynomial lattices.
+This condition was also shown to hold for extrapolated polynomial lattices in \cite[Corollary3.7]{DGY19}.